postcss/postcss/README.md

 ## Syntaxes

 PostCSS can transform styles in any syntax, not just CSS.
 If there is not yet support for your favorite syntax, you can write a parser and/or stringifier to extend PostCSS.

+* [`sugarss`] is a indent-based syntax like Sass or Stylus.
 * [`postcss-scss`] allows you to work with SCSS
   *(but does not compile SCSS to CSS)*.
 * [`postcss-less`] allows you to work with Less